Research

 Wei*, Malz*, Cirac, PRR (2023), arXiv - Sequential generation of projected entangled-pair states

-Wei, Malz, Cirac, PRL (2022), arXiv
+Wei, Malz, Cirac, PRL (2022), arXiv - Deterministic generation of two-dimensional multi-photon cluster states

-Quantum simulation #
+Analogue quantum simulation #

 Read more about analogue quantum simulation.